akula802/RedEye-Generic/README.md

 The app pulls gate PC information from the Kaseya API and an internal LOB app database.

 The Kaseya objects and the LOB app objects are tied together using a Custom Field in Kaseya.
-The Custom Field called 'custom_field_1' and contains a string value lifted from a config file on the Kaseya agent.
+The Custom Field called 'LAC-DeviceName' and contains a string value lifted from a config file on the Kaseya agent (in a separate script, previously run).
 It acts as a sort of foreign key to match the LOB data with the Kaseya agent data.

 The data is collected every 30 minutes, and there is currently a 91-day retention set via MySQL scheduled task.